 Chuseok, Korean Thanksgiving Day, is one of the biggest and most important holidays in Korea.
 Family members from near and far come together to share food and stories and to give thanks to their ancestors.
-In 2018, Chuseok Day falls on September 24.
-As the day before and the day after are also part of the holiday, this year's holiday period is from September 23 to 26, with September 26 being a replacement holiday for the 23rd falling on a Sunday.
+In 2021, the day of Chuseok falls on September 21.
+As the day before and the day after are also part of the holiday, this year’s holiday period is from September 18 to September 22, including the weekend.

-Many Koreans visit their hometowns to spend quality time with their family, as well as spend time with friends.
-The holiday also provides a good opportunity to enjoy traditional cultural experiences throughout Korea.
-Let's take a closer look at the traditional Korean holiday of Chuseok.
+Many Koreans visit their hometowns to spend quality time with their family.
+For tourists, the holiday also provides a good opportunity to experience traditional culture throughout Korea.
+Let’s take a closer look at the traditional Korean holiday of Chuseok.

 Chuseok is one of Korea’s three major holidays, along with Seollal (Lunar New Year’s Day) and Dano (the 5th day of the 5th lunar month).
 Chuseok is also referred to as hangawi.
 Han means “big” and gawi means “the ides of the 8th lunar month or autumn.”
 According to the lunar calendar, the harvest moon, the largest full moon of the year, appears on the 15th day of the eighth month.

-In the morning of the day of Chuseok, family members gather at their homes to hold memorial services called charye in honor of their ancestors.
-Formal charye services are held twice a year: during Seollal (Lunar New Year’s Day) and Chuseok.
+In the morning of the day of Chuseok, family members gather at the head house of the family to hold memorial services called charye in honor of their ancestors.
+Formal charye services are held twice a year: on Seollal and Chuseok.
 During Chuseok’s charye, freshly harvested rice, alcohol and songpyeon (half-moon rice cakes) are prepared as an offering to the family’s ancestors.
 After the service, family members sit down together at the table to enjoy delicious food.

 Another traditional custom of Chuseok is seongmyo, or visit to the ancestral graves.
 Seongmyo is an old tradition that is still carried out to show respect and appreciation for family ancestors.
-During seongmyo, family members remove the weeds that have grown around the graves and pay respect to the deceased with a simple memorial service.
+During seongmyo, family members remove weeds that have grown around the graves and pay their respects to the deceased with a simple memorial service.

-A variety of foods are prepared during Chuseok to celebrate the bountiful harvest of the year, and one of the most significant foods that represent Chuseok is songpyeon.
+A variety of foods are prepared during Chuseok to celebrate the bountiful harvest of the year, and one of the most significant foods that represents Chuseok is songpyeon.
 Songpyeon is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seeds, beans, red beans, chestnuts, or other nutritious ingredients.
-When steaming the songpyeon, the rice cakes are layered with pine needles to add the delightful fragrance of pine.
+During the steaming process, the rice cakes are layered with pine needles to add the delightful scent of pine.
 It is an old tradition for the entire family to make songpyeon together on the eve of Chuseok.
-An old Korean anecdote says that the person who makes beautifully shaped songpyeon will meet a good spouse or give birth to a beautiful baby.
+An old Korean anecdote says that the person who makes beautifully shaped songpyeon will have a beautiful baby.

 Other significant Chuseok foods include traditional liquor and jeon (Korean pancakes).
 Jeon are made by slicing fish, meat and vegetables and then lightly frying them in a batter of flour and eggs.
 They make a perfect pair with traditional Korean liquor.